Skip to main content

 Ponche de Crema

-Christmas drink-dessert similar to eggnog, made with rum, condensed milk, eggs, and vanilla.
-Holiday tradition.
+A Christmas drink in the eggnog family, made with rum, condensed milk, eggs, and vanilla.
+It belongs to the holidays.

 vegetarianContains: DairyContains: EggsContains: Alcohol